hermannhart/theqa/README.md

 ## **Overview**
 This repository contains research projects utilizing **TheQA**, a quantum-inspired computational framework designed for optimization problems, quantum simulations, and complexity analysis.
+TheQA is a novel quantum-inspired algorithm that utilizes resonance patterns and structural optimization to enhance problem-solving efficiency.
+It runs on classical hardware (CPUs, GPUs) while achieving optimization performance comparable to quantum algorithms.
+TheQA has been applied to the Traveling Salesman Problem (TSP) and has demonstrated significant speed improvements over both classical and quantum computing approaches.

+## **Features**

+🧠 Quantum-Acceptance Principle: Uses resonance patterns for efficient optimization.
+🚀 Runs on Classical Hardware: Works on CPUs, GPUs, and QPUs (e.g., IonQ).
+📊 Comparative Benchmarking: Evaluates performance against classical heuristics and quantum processors.
+🔬 Applicable to Various Optimization Problems: Usable in machine learning, graph theory, and simulations.

 ### **Projects Included**
 - **📊 P-NP Analyzer**: Investigates the separation of P vs. NP using resonance analysis.